harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

         b) in the "Problem archive" field select the problem zip to import

 **IMPORTANT**: it is adviced to import the problem as an user with **admin role** which is also **belonging to a team**, because then on import then directly the solutions in the problem's zipfile are directly judge.
 We can then directly verify that our solutions are also correct in DOMjudge and are done within the timelimit.
-It is wise to test also in DOMjudge, but sometimes a little detail can make your solution pass locally, but not in DOMjudge.
+It is wise to test also in DOMjudge, but sometimes a little detail can make your solution pass locally, but not in DOMjudge. <br> You can also upload the problem with `admin` user not belonging to a team, and later upload  a zipfile containing only the problem's solutions as another user with **admin role**  and which is **belonging to a team** where the zipfile still needs to adhere to the problem format.
+Reference: ["Testing jury solutions" section in the DOMjudge documentation](https://www.domjudge.org/snapshot/manual/config-basic.html#testing-jury-solutions).

 We can set the evaluation laziness of a problem with: